xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 # Base Services Supporting Advanced Use Cases
 ## Overview

-The Converged SDN Transport Design aims to enable simplification across all layers of a Service Provider network.
-Thus, the  Converged SDN Transport services layer focuses on a converged Control Plane based on BGP.
+The Agile Metro Design aims to enable simplification across all layers of a Service Provider network.
+Thus, the  Agile Metro services layer focuses on a converged Control Plane based on BGP.

 BGP based Services include EVPNs and Traditional L3VPNs (VPNv4/VPNv6).